Shūkan Bunshun: AKB48

 In an article dated February 18, 2010 it was reported that an inappropriate relationship existed between some members of AKB48 and the president of the management company.
 In 2013, Bunshun was sentenced to pay compensation of 1.65 million yen and publish an apology for damaging the group's image, a sentence upheld after Bungeishunju's appeal.

 Tsuneo Kita

 In the July 19, 2012 issue, it was reported that a female desk worker in the company's economic department was working from an apartment in Tokyo where the then president of Nihon Keizai Shimbun, Tsuneo Kita, lived.
 The Nihon Keizai Shimbun sued the publisher claiming that "its reputation has been damaged by unfounded headlines and articles."
 Bungeishunju was condemned to publish apology advertisements in Nikkei and Bunshun, pay compensation of 12.1 million yen, and delete articles and photos posted on the website.
-In June 25, 2015 issue of Weekly Bunshun, was published a statement that said that "the entire article was false and false information.".
+On June 25, 2015, issue of Weekly Bunshun, was published a statement that said that "the entire article was false and false information.".